rollmug/rlmg-aam-2025/README.md

 Run `npm start` to build and launch the kiosk app and related services.

 Run `npm run stop` to stop all services.

+## Troubleshooting

+To force a clean slate, run `npm run stop` then `docker system prune -a` (then confirm).
+On next `npm start`, all images and containers will be rebuilt from scratch.